 - The 36-Hour Day – A Family Guide to Caring for People Who Have Alzheimer Disease, Other Dementias, and Memory Loss by Nancy L Mace, Peter V Rabins.
 This book explains many behavioral symptoms.
 It is a very good starting point for caregivers who want to understand the changes brought by dementia.
 Available as paperback and Kindle on Amazon.

-Read about this book and also see our list of other book suggestions at: Books on dementia and care.
+Read about these books and also see our list of other book suggestions at: Books on dementia and care.
 This page also includes special sections like Books where Indian caregivers share personal experiences and thoughts and Books written by persons with dementia, describing their experiences of living with dementia.

 Caregiver experiences from India that describe the impact of dementia can be seen in our section here: Caregiver interviews and voices.